MESH-Research/bp-group-documents/readme.txt

 4 Widgets: "User's groups documents", "Recent Uploads" , "Popular Downloads", can be used to show activity at a glance.
 If the theme support different sidebars for group pages, the  BP_Group_Documents_CurrentGroup_Widget can be used to show current group's documents.

-Contributions by Lena Stergatu for WP 3.3, with additional bug fixes and improvements by Keeble Smith (http://keeblesmith.com) and Anton Andreasson work for BP 1.7.
+Contributions by Lena Stergatou, with additional bug fixes and improvements by Keeble Smith (http://keeblesmith.com) and Anton Andreasson work for BP 1.7.

-Original plugin is <a href="http://wordpress.org/extend/plugins/buddypress-group-documents/">no longer supported</a> so revised.
-Original plugin author Peter Anselmo.
+Original plugin author was Peter Anselmo.

 PLEASE: If you have any issues or it doesn't work for you, please report in support forum.
 It doesn't help anyone to mark "broken" without asking around.
 Thanks!